A Grandchild’s Grief: When Grandparents Die

 A Life-long Bond

-A more extensive report has been issued by Mary S. Cerney, Ph.D, of the Topeka Institute for Psychoanalysis.
-Dr. Cerney opens her report with the statement that, because grandparents can play such a large role in a child’s life, the death of a grandparent will naturally have a severe impact on the child.
-According to Dr. Cerney, the importance of a grandparent to a grandchild has its roots in the depths and complexities of the grandparent-grandchild relationship, and the many forms it takes.
+A more extensive report has been issued by Mary S. Cerney, Ph.D., of the Topeka Institute for Psychoanalysis.
+Dr. Cerney opens her report with the statement that because grandparents can play such a large role in a child’s life, the death of a grandparent will naturally have a severe impact on the child.
+According to Dr. Cerney, the importance of a grandparent to a grandchild is rooted in the depths and complexities of the grandparent-grandchild relationship and its many forms.

-Dr. Cerney states that most of the “bonding” part of the relationship takes place when children are quite young.
-But she also found that, contrary to expectations, adolescents were quite willing to help grandparents in time of need.
-Most researchers, she says, thought that adolescents would be too wrapped up in their own worlds to care about grandparents, but in fact the young people showed excessive concern when their grandparents’ health faltered or they encountered some of other trouble.
+Dr. Cerney states that most of the relationship’s ” bonding ” occurs when children are quite young.
+But she also found that adolescents were quite willing to help grandparents in need, contrary to expectations.
+Most researchers, she says, thought that adolescents would be too wrapped up in their own worlds to care about grandparents, but in fact, the young people showed excessive concern when their grandparents’ health faltered or they encountered some of other trouble.

 Illustrating this theory, Dr. Cerney cites the case of Jenny, a 16-year-old alcoholic.
 Dr. Cerney says in her report, “Was it mere coincidence that Jenny’s alcohol problem emerged the same year her maternal grandmother died to whom her mother was so emotionally attached?
-Jenny’s alcohol treatment at that time appeared to be successful, and no further problem occurred until a a significant relapse occurred 10 years later.
-Was it again mere coincidence that her relapse, one brother’s drug overdose and another brother’s drug problem all occurred within a year following the death of the maternal grandfather, who was poignantly grieved by the mother?
-Was it also a coincidence that is in this same family, another brother who was deeply attached to the father suffered a heart attack the same year that the paternal grandfather, to whom the father was deeply attached, died?”
+Jenny’s alcohol treatment at that time appeared to be successful, and no further problems occurred until a significant relapse occurred ten years later.
+Was it again mere coincidence that her relapse, one brother’s drug overdose, and another brother’s drug problem all occurred within a year following the death of the maternal grandfather, whom the mother poignantly grieved?
+Was it also a coincidence that in this same family, another brother who was deeply attached to the father suffered a heart attack the same year that the paternal grandfather, to whom the father was deeply attached, died?”

 Children Try to Help Parents

-Dr. Cerney concludes that “Billy was filled with guilt and felt that he might have done something to make his grandfather want to leave him.
-He couldn’t understand why he would want to leave him forever, since they had previously done everything together.
-He then projected his guilt onto his parents whom he felt were also at fault.
-Now he would punish them by shooting himself in the head with daddy’s gun.
-The only way Billy could sleep was if he could take a picture of grandpa to bed with him.”
+Dr. Cerney concludes, “Billy was filled with guilt and felt that he might have done something to make his grandfather want to leave him.
+He couldn’t understand why he would want to leave him forever since they had previously done everything together.
+He then projected his guilt onto his parents, whom he felt were also at fault.
+Now, he would punish them by shooting himself in the head with Daddy’s gun.
+The only way Billy could sleep was if he could take a picture of Grandpa to bed with him.”

 As time passed and Billy grew to accept the reality of his grandfather’s passing, he realized he could keep memories of his grandfather alive, and that realization helped him resume his daily life.

-Dr. Cerney said in conclusion of her study, “The influence of grandparents upon grandchildren is not limited to childhood.
-My work suggests that their impact is never diminished, even into old age.
+Dr. Cerney said in the conclusion of her study, “The influence of grandparents upon grandchildren is not limited to childhood.
+My work suggests that their impact never diminishes, even into old age.
 The death of a grandparent usually permits children their first opportunity to experience the mystery of life and death.”

 When a grandparent is dying or has died, children are frequently not told what is happening because they are considered too young.
 But no child should be shielded from the knowledge that a beloved grandparent will be dying and leaving soon.
 If not, children, with their active imaginations, may try to assume responsibility for what has happened.
-This can be the foundation for a very destructive force in the life of the child and the individual he or she becomes.”
+This can be the foundation for a destructive force in the child’s life and the individual he or she becomes.”